lavis-nlp/many-ent/README.md

 # manyEnt
-Dataset for the paper "ManyEnt: A Dataset for Few-shot Entity Typing".
+Dataset for the COLING'20 short paper "ManyEnt: A Dataset for Few-shot Entity Typing".
 Work in progress.